PostGIS and ArcGIS Enterprise: From Annemasse to Morzine

 Now we’re ready to setup our enterprise geodatabase within PostgreSQL by running the “Create Enterprise Geodatabase tool” from ArcGIS Pro.
 The following image illustrates this essential step:

-ArcGIS Pro Create Enterprise Geodatabase tool setup screen
+PostGIS ArcGIS setup screen

 Create enterprise geodatabase